JohannesFriedrich/LottoNumberArchive/README.md

 ### R

-The package [tidyverse](https://www.tidyverse.org) is able to analyse the data very quickly with R.
+The package [tidyverse](https://www.tidyverse.org) is able to analyze the data very quickly with R.

-In the next chunk, all data are read, filtered (just taking the lotto numbers) and grouped by the values and counted the number of apperance.
+In the next chunk, all data are read, filtered (just taking the lotto numbers) and grouped by the values and counted the number of appearance.
-We can see, that lotto number 6 is the nost frequent number.
+We can see, that lotto number 6 is the most frequent number.

 ``` r
 library(tidyverse)